MustaphaAssoum/Leap_api_automation/README.md

 ## Results

 After running the command above, Behave will test every scenario in the feature files.
-Any failure encountered will be highlighted during the execution.
+Any failures encountered will be highlighted during the execution.

-Once the execution is complete, a summary of the result will be displayed at the bottom.
+Once the execution is complete, a summary of the results will be displayed at the bottom.
 Below is an example of what a report summary can look like
 ```python
 1 feature passed, 1 failed, 0 skipped